- Telxius finds a home at US infrastructure giant.

-Telefónica Group agreed to sell the tower division of its Telxius subsidiary to American Tower for €7.7bn (£6.9bn) in an all‑cash deal, marking a major step in the Spanish operator’s ongoing efforts to reduce debt by offloading infrastructure assets.
+Telefónica Group agreed to sell the tower division of its Telxius subsidiary to American Tower for €7.7bn in an all‑cash deal, marking a major step in the Spanish operator’s ongoing efforts to reduce debt by offloading infrastructure assets.

 US‑based independent infrastructure company American Tower will acquire 31,000 tower sites in Europe and Latin America from Telxius, mainly in Argentina, Brazil, Chile, Germany, Peru, and Spain.
 Roughly 80% of the Telxius sites are in Germany and Spain, which will make the company one of the largest independent tower providers in Europe.
 American Tower will also build 3,300 additional sites in Brazil and Germany by 2025.

 Telxius is Telefónica’s majority-owned infrastructure subsidiary.
-Telxius shares are divided between holding company Pontel Participaciones, which has a 60%‑stake, and investment fund KKR with a 40%‑holding.
+Telxius shares are divided between holding company Pontel Participaciones, which has a 60% stake, and investment fund KKR with a 40% holding.
 Pontel, in turn, is shared between Telefónica, with an 83.35% stake, and Pontegadea, the holding company of Zara billionaire Amancio Ortega, with a 16.65% holding.
 Through Pontel, Ortega has a 9.9% stake in Telxius, which reduces Telefónica’s directly controlled share to 50.1%.

 Telxius comprises the tower infrastructure division being sold to American Tower, as well as a submarine arm with 100,000km of subsea cables, which is also reportedly being considered for a sale that would value the division in the region of €2bn (Telefónicawatch, #149).

 Telefónica has been bulking up Telxius tower assets, most recently transferring 10,000 sites from Telefónica Deutschland to the business in 2020 (Telefónicawatch, #144).
-Following the sale of 2,029 towers in Colombia and Ecuador to Phoenix Tower International for €289m at the end of 2019 in Ecuador and Colombia, further infrastructure sales were expected as the Spanish operator has made debt reduction a strategic priority (Telefónicawatch, #140).
+Following the sale of 2,029 towers in Colombia and Ecuador to Phoenix Tower International for €289m at the end of 2019, further infrastructure sales were expected as the Spanish operator has made debt reduction a strategic priority (Telefónicawatch, #140).